fnproject/tutorials/Introduction/README.md

 doing here.

 ### Check your Context
 Make sure your context is set to default and you are using a demo user.
-Use the `fn list context` command to check.
+Use the `fn list contexts` command to check.

 ![user input](images/userinput.png)
 >```sh